k1000/meriling/tenerife-retreat-2012-213/tenerife-south-accomodation.md

 [about hotel](http://www.tripadvisor.es/Hotel_Review-g664636-d1379280-Reviews-Callao_Sport_Hotel-Callao_Salvaje_Tenerife_Canary_Islands.html)

 ##Acommodation Reservation
-This year we relay on professionals in order to provide best service possible to retreats participants.
-Using service of "Ready to Fly" touroperator gives you personalizad experience ajusted to your needs, budget and duration of visit.
-Also it helps us to organize and finance programmed events.
+This year we relay on professionals in order to provide the best service possible.
+"Ready to Fly" touroperator offers you personalizad experience ajusted to your needs, budget and duration of visit.
+Helps us to organize and finance programmed events.
 So please use it.

 Ask “Ready to Fly” for a non-binding quotation by filling the application form below.